Black Diamond Rock Blitz 15 Review

 Climbing Utility

-Aside from the top-loading main compartment the Blitz sports two zippered pockets, one in a fairly standard spot inside and one external pocket that sits against a climber's lumbar spine.
+Aside from the top-loading main compartment, the Blitz sports two zippered pockets, one in a fairly standard spot inside and one external pocket that sits against a climber's lumbar spine.
 The interior pocket sports a key clip and is big enough to hold a phone, headlamp, sunscreen, and maybe a bar or two.
-The exterior lumbar pocket is big enough to hold most guidebooks.
-While this pocket is pretty much impossible to access while the pack is on completely, if we slipped the left shoulder strap off and swung the pack around we could get in there.
-This made it easy to quickly pull out a topo, guidebook, or phone without stopping on approaches.
+The exterior lumbar pocket is big enough to hold most guidebooks — it's also a very protected spot to stash a phone.
+While this pocket is pretty much impossible to access while the pack is on, if you slip the left shoulder strap off and swing the pack around, you can get in there.
+This makes it easy to quickly pull out a topo, guidebook, or phone without stopping on approaches.

-The outside of the pack is streamlined, there's nothing to get hung up while bushwhacking or hauling.
+The outside of the pack is streamlined — there's nothing to get hung up on while bushwhacking or hauling.
 Speaking of hauling, this pack doesn't have any features that are designed for that purpose.
-Climbers who want more peace of mind can back up the standard grab handle with the attachment point for the top strap.
+Climbers who want more peace of mind can back up the standard grab handle with the attachment point for the top strap or one of the shoulder straps.
 The hip belt and sternum strap are attached with a simple girth hitch system.
 The pack features an optional higher hip belt attachment point for climbers who want the belt but don't want it interfering with their harness.
+This is a really nice feature that some of our shorter testers appreciated.

 Unfortunately, the sternum strap buckle does not double as a whistle.
-The black color, which we tested, can make smaller items disappear inside the pack, we recommend the other color options.
+The black color, which we tested, can also make smaller items disappear inside the pack — we would recommend any other color option.
 We also wish that the drawcord and piece of webbing that's pulled on to open the pack weren't black.
 This would help them stand out from the surrounding fabric, making the pack faster and easier to open.

 Durability